cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

   * Note: &amp;bsnp can be used to for white spaces

   3) Run the method:
-  #$: t_coffee sample_seq1.fasta -method generic_method.tc_method
+  $$: t_coffee sample_seq1.fasta -method generic_method.tc_method

-T-Coffee runs the script tc_generic_method.pl on your data.
+T-Coffee runs the script **tc_generic_method.pl** on your data.
 It also provides the script with parameters.
 In the case **-method clustalw** indicates that the script should run ClustalW on your data.
 Over the time, this script will be the place where novel methods will be integrated and make it possible to run any available method.
 It will be used to run the script **tc_generic_method.pl**, a perl script automatically generated by T-Coffee.
-Over the time this file will

 .. note:: If there is a copy of that script in your local directory, that copy will be used in place of the internal copy of T-Coffee.